 "Is everyone ready to go?"
 Cris asked, bustling into the room.

 There was a moment of reluctance before Severus nodded and stood.
 Lily stayed seated, still holding onto her mother's hand while Severus and Crispin packed the car.
 Once everything was stowed, they walked back inside for what Severus was sure would be an emotional farewell.

 The entire family was gathered in the cream and cranberry room, right down to Petunia.
-There was a myriad of hugs and whispered promises to write and half-hearted declarations that everything would be okay.
-Severus noted that they each had the same tight, constricted sound to their voices.
-Out of the corner of his eye he saw May surreptitiously wipe away a tear.
-And Petunia was evidently close to losing control because she very briefly embraced him.
-He had yet to recover from shock when Cris chided them out the door and into the car.
+There was a myriad of hugs and whispered promises to write and half-hearted declarations that everything would be fine.
+Severus noted they each had the same tight, constricted sound to their voices.
+Out of the corner of his eye, he saw May surreptitiously wipe away a tear.
+Petunia was evidently close to losing control because for the first time in their lives she embraced him all be it very briefly.
+He had yet to recover from the shock of this hug when Cris chided them out the door and into the car.

 His heart broke as Lily's sobs wracked her body and echoed around the car.
 All he knew to do was hold her closer and stroke her hair.
 When Crispin pulled into a car park, dropped his head to the steering wheel and began to cry, Severus was at a complete loss as to what to do.

 "Sod it!" he exclaimed.
 "Let's just stay in Spinner's End."

 This statement seemed to pull Cris back from his dejection.
 He wiped the tears from his face and straitened up.
 "No, we told mum we were going to school so that's what we're doing."
 Without another word Crispin restarted the car and pulled back onto the road.